 Nurturing and Caring for your Marijuana Plants

-If you live in a climate where the seasons change, you will need to wait until the danger of frost has passed (usually the beginning to mid-May) and you are getting optimal daylight hours (think about when you would plant your tomatoes).
-Try to find a strain that is good for growing outdoors.
+If you live in a climate where the seasons change, to transplant marijuana outdoors, you will need to wait until the danger of frost has passed (usually the beginning to mid-May) and you are getting optimal daylight hours (think about when you would plant your tomatoes).
+Try to find a strain that likes to grow outdoors.

 Note: If you are unsure about planting your seeds directly in the ground, you can germinate your feminized seeds indoors at least 4-6 weeks, then move outside when the weather is more suitable.